woylie/.github/CONTRIBUTING.md

 [Keep a changelog](https://keepachangelog.com).
 If you introduce breaking changes, upgrade instructions using the `diff` markdown syntax are appreciated.

+#### Legal Notice

+When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### General questions

 If you have general questions about the usage of the project, please open a